Meerkat: Ecology and behaviour

 The meerkat is a social mammal, forming packs of two to 30 individuals each comprising nearly equal numbers of either sex and multiple family units of pairs and their offspring.
 Members of a pack take turns at jobs such as looking after pups and keeping a lookout for predators.
 Meerkats are a cooperatively breeding species—typically the dominant 'breeders' in a pack produce offspring, and the nonbreeding, subordinate 'helpers' provide altruistic care for the pups.
 This division of labour is not as strictly defined as it is in specialised eusocial species, such as the breeder-worker distinction in ants.
 Moreover, meerkats have a clear dominance hierarchy with older individuals having a higher social status.
 A study showed that dominant individuals can contribute more to offspring care when fewer helpers were available; subordinate members increased their contributions if they could forage better.

 Packs live in rock crevices in stony areas and in large burrow systems in plains.
 A pack generally occupies a home range, 5 sqkm large on average but sometimes as big as 15 sqkm, containing many burrows 50 to 100 m apart, of which some remain unused.
 A 2019 study showed that large burrows towards the centre of a range are preferred over smaller ones located near the periphery; this was especially the case with packs that had pups to raise.
 A pack may shift to another burrow if the dominant female has little success finding prey in an area.
-The area near the periphery of home ranges is scent marked mostly by the dominant individuals; there are communal latrines, 1 sqkm large, close to the burrows.
+The area near the periphery of home ranges is scent marked using anal gland secretions mostly by the dominant individuals; there are communal latrines, 1 sqkm large, close to the burrows.
 Packs can migrate collectively in search of food, to escape high predator pressure and during floods.

 Meerkats are highly vigilant, and frequently survey their surroundings by turning their heads side to side; some individuals always stand sentry and look out for danger.
 Vocal communication is used frequently in different contexts; for instance repetitive, high-pitched barks are used to warn others of predators nearby.
 They will generally retreat to their burrows for safety, where they will remain until the danger is gone.
 They stick their heads out of burrows to check the area outside, still barking.
 Mobs of meerkats fiercely attack snakes that may come near them.
 Raptors such as bateleurs, martial eagles, tawny eagles, and pale chanting goshawks are major aerial predators; on the ground, meerkats may be threatened by bat-eared foxes, black-backed jackals, and Cape foxes.